-In 2022 Phatisa successfully closed a US\$1 million technical assistance facility ('TAF 2') to deploy alongside PFF 2 portfolio companies with the intention of delivering impacts at scale that could not otherwise be funded at the point of investment or by the company's cash flow.
-TA funds are typically used to respond to a high impact opportunity where the business case is not immediately obvious.
-The intention is to help our portfolio companies to be more inclusive in their growth and to unlock, through grant funding, projects which will help achieve this mission.
+Technical assistance funds are typically used to respond to a high impact opportunity where the business case is not immediately obvious.
+The intention is to help our portfolio companies to be more inclusive in their growth and to unlock, through grant funding, projects which will help achieve this mission whilst also benefitting the portfolio company financially.
 We are intentional about impact.

-iii.
 HOW PHATISA INCORPORATES THE OPERATING PRINCIPLES FOR IMPACT MANAGEMENT INTO ITS INVESTMENT PROCESS